xubingyue/XIRE/README.md

 # XIRE
 XIRE Is a Render Engine

 A simple implementation of software rasterization for academic use so far.

-sekkit.com
+For more information please visit sekkit.com

 ©2016 Sekkit,LLC